 Itchy Skin Diagnosis & Symptoms

-Before Dr. Weishar can assist with the best treatment option for your itchy skin patches, she first needs to get to the bottom of the itch.
+Before Dr. Weishar and Dr. Clark can assist with the best treatment option for your itchy skin patches, they first needs to get to the bottom of the itch.
 This can take time, and may involve more than an evaluation of the skin and medical history.
 Laboratory tests can help identify whether your itching may be due to an underlying medical condition, such as anemia, kidney disorders, thyroid conditions or enlarged lymph nodes.
 Itchy skin can also be a sign of dermatitis – inflammation of the skin, or a symptom of various skin conditions such as psoriasis and eczema.

 Symptoms of itchy skin patches may include:

-• Repeated scratching of the skin’s surface.
+- Repeated scratching of the skin’s surface.

-• The skin may appear red, dry or normal.
+- The skin may appear red, dry or normal.

-• Rashes on the skin that are red and bumpy.
+- Rashes on the skin that are red and bumpy.

 Pruritus or itchy skin treatment options for itchy skin patches include:

-• Topical Corticosteroids: Topical corticosteroids are powerful medications that can help reduce inflammation and itching associated with skin disorders.
+- Topical Corticosteroids: Topical corticosteroids are powerful medications that can help reduce inflammation and itching associated with skin disorders.
 They come in different strength levels and formulations.

-• Antihistamines: Antihistamines are medications that work to block histamine receptors in the body, which helps reduce itching caused by allergic reactions.
+- Antihistamines: Antihistamines are medications that work to block histamine receptors in the body, which helps reduce itching caused by allergic reactions.
 These oral medications may also cause drowsiness, which can sometimes be beneficial if used at night for more restful sleep.

-• Phototherapy: Ultraviolet (UV) light therapy is an effective way to treat certain skin conditions that cause itchy skin, such as psoriasis or eczema, and Springhouse Dermatology can refer to a local provider when appropriate.
+- Phototherapy: Ultraviolet (UV) light therapy is an effective way to treat certain skin conditions that cause itchy skin, such as psoriasis or eczema, and Springhouse Dermatology can refer to a local provider when appropriate.

-• Oral Retinoids: Retinoid medications have been found to be helpful in treating moderate to severe cases of psoriasis and other inflammatory skin diseases that result in pruritus symptoms.
+- Oral Retinoids: Retinoid medications have been found to be helpful in treating moderate to severe cases of psoriasis and other inflammatory skin diseases that result in pruritus symptoms.

-• Immunomodulators: Immunomodulators are a class of drugs that work by modulating the body’s immune system response and reducing inflammation associated with itchy skin diseases.
+- Immunomodulators: Immunomodulators are a class of drugs that work by modulating the body’s immune system response and reducing inflammation associated with itchy skin diseases.

-• Botulinum Toxin: Injections of botulinum toxin (Botox) into affected areas have been found to help relieve the itch associated with certain chronic conditions such as neurodermatitis or localized scleroderma when other treatments fail.
+- Botulinum Toxin: Injections of botulinum toxin (Botox) into affected areas have been found to help relieve the itch associated with certain chronic conditions such as neurodermatitis or localized scleroderma when other treatments fail.

 It is also important to not scratch, as scratching may lead to a skin infection.
 The following tips may help soothe itchy skin:

-• A topical anesthetic that contains pramoxine, or ice packs to distract from the itch.
+- A topical anesthetic that contains pramoxine, or ice packs to distract from the itch.

-• Menthol and calamine can also help cool the skin.
+- Menthol and calamine can also help cool the skin.

 Contact Springhouse Dermatology for Treatment